-The number one mistake women make would probably be not having the right shoe size for their foot.
+Top mistakes ladies make is not getting their shoe size right.
+A lot of people think they’re a wide or vice versa and they’re not, so definitely do that before you shop.
 Your foot size changes over the years, even as much as one full size, especially after having kids.
 Have your feet sized once a year, and do it if you’ve never had it done.
-Have your feet measured when you’re buying shoes, for width and for length as well.
-A lot of people think they’re a wide or vise versa and they’re not, so definitely do that before you shop.
+Have your feet measured when you’re buying shoes.
+Getting your shoe size right is essential for reducing pains on your feet

 Generally, human beings have different types of feet.
 Some of them have high arch feet while others have flat feet.
 An ankle and feet specialist may be in a better position to help you know your feet type.
 However, you can still establish on your own by; stepping your wet feet on construction paper.
 Your imprint should help you understand whether your feet are flat or high arched.

 Who doesn't like to put on a pair of dressy heels for an evening out.
 Unfortunately, I thought my days for wearing heels were over for good.
 Thankfully, a friend insisted I try Still Standing Spray and eventually gave in just to shut her up.
 What a surprise.
 I wore my favorite pair of heels to my cousin's wedding last week - and it worked.
 I had to respray after a few hours with mini size but didn't mind since my feet felt so much better.

 Iggy Azalea walked a mile in her Louboutins, but can you imagine what walking even a couple blocks in these would feel like afterward?
 It's amazing that we willingly wear shoes that sometimes hurt so much, it takes an hour-long ice bath just to recover.
 And yet, it's hard to ditch high heels completely: They elongate your legs, they make your calves look amazing, and there's something empowering about the sound of your own feet clacking against a hard surface.